India, UK discuss migration, security issues as Indian envoy calls on Home Secretary Braverman | Politics

 - United Kingdom

-Cooperation on migration and security issues was on the agenda at a meeting between UK Home Secretary Suella Braverman and Indian High Commissioner Vikram Doraiswami here.
+Cooperation on migration and security issues was on the agenda at a meeting between UK Home Secretary Suella Braverman and Indian High Commissioner Vikram Doraiswami here, nearly a month after her controversial remarks about Indian visa overstayers.

 The envoy called on the Indian-origin Cabinet minister on Tuesday to discuss the India-UK security partnership and to ''make progress'' under the India-UK Migration and Mobility Partnership (MMP).